hydrolix/splunk-connector/README.md

 Consider storing plans and scan jobs in ZK instead of KVstore, so they can be garbage-collected automatically.
 Before doing this, check if object size in ZK is likely to be an issue, because plans can be large (e.g. `select *` needs the entire schema, which could be 500kB)

-### Parallelize workers
-Consider allowing workers to spawn multiple concurrent scan threads, e.g. one per core?
-They would probably need to send output to a shared queue.

-### Chunked output, no tmp
-Write output from partition reader(s):
- * Directly to stdout, not a tmp file
- * In 50k chunks, with a request/response in between

 ## Longer Term